IGJoshua/farolero/README.md

 - call `invoke-restart`
 - look up the stack to find a restart called `::some-restart`
 - invoke that restart from inside the handler
-- return the result from the restart
+- complete the restart and return

 Conditions are either keywords or instances of some Java class.
 When a handler is searched for that applies to the given condition, it will permit Clojure's